top of page

 Meditation

 Looking inward through meditation practice is extremely complementary to the yin qualities of winter.
 Even doing 10 mins of meditation each day can have a noticeable impact on stress levels.
 Meditation has become a lifeline for me; when I don't meditate, I feel emotionally dull and reactive.
 It's like night and day.
+If you'd like to start or deepen your meditation practice, check out Mark Coleman.

 Yin Yoga